 Looking For Work

 Work permits.
-For work in tourism, 4-month work permits are issued to foreigners at employers request.
+For work in tourism, work permits are issued to foreigners at employers request.
 A certain number of permits are issued each year and it is up to the employer to do the paperwork.

 Employment/job website Croatia

 Dalmatian and Croatian Food and Drink that should be sampled by the newcomer.

 Some decent wines — Posip, Babic, Grgic.
 Wines from the Peljesac region and Istra are also generally decent.

 Rakija or Lhosa — fermented alcohol that destroys any inhibitions and should be drunk carefully.
 Made domestically, buy at markets, or homes.